-Apply to the Master of Science in Integrative Medicine and Health Sciences program by submitting an online application through the Georgetown Graduate School of Arts & Sciences portal.
+Apply to the Master of Science in Integrative Medicine and Health Sciences program by submitting an online application through the Georgetown Admissions portal.

 Applications are reviewed on a rolling, space-available basis.